Back to iRobot Guides

 3

-In the iRobot Home app go to your robot settings and find obstacle avoidance or PrecisionVision settings.
-Set detection to maximum.
-Lower settings allow the robot to clean closer to objects but increase collision risk.
-Maximize for best avoidance.
+In the iRobot Home app, go to your j9+ settings > Clean Preferences > Obstacle Avoidance.
+Set detection to the maximum level.
+Lower settings allow the robot to clean closer to furniture legs and objects but increase the chance of running into small obstacles.
+Maximum avoidance keeps the robot farther from detected objects.

 4